clipperhouse/netlify/content/go-csharp.md

 This is most similar to C#'s `List`, in that it also automatically allocates and re-allocates (resizes) as needed.

 C# does have arrays of course.
-You have to allocate them yourself.
+You can allocate them yourself.
 A gotcha I ran into: if you slice into an array in C#, like `myArray[1..5]`, you will **allocate a new array**.

 C# now has `Span<T>` which is very much like Go's slices.
 They are small, lightweight structs that represent a view into the backing array.
 Really nice.